xaukael/discord-speaking-status/README.md

   };
 })();
 ````
-Or you can just paste this part in the console (F12) of the streamkit window after you open it from Foundry,
+Or you can just paste this part in the console (F12) of the streamkit window after you open it from Foundry:
 ````
 const log = console.log.bind(console);
 console.log = (...args) => {